Safety Envelope for Orthogonal Collocation Methods in Embedded Optimal Control: Spectral and orthogonal collocation methods for solving ODEs

 In this chapter, we present an approach to solve the OCP via spectral orthogonal collocation, by first defining the components in the OCP to NLP transcription: spectral grid forming, Gaussian quadrature and orthogonal collocation.

-The focus is on the collocation approach as it does not require an embedded ODE solver.
-Instead, the problem is a dynamic optimization problem with polynomial representation of the state and control in each finite element~\cite{10.5555/1942009}.
-For certain collocation classes, the integral is approximated by a weighted sum known as a Gaussian quadrature, constructed at suitably chosen $N$ points, and yielding an exact approximation for polynomials up to degree $2N-1$~\cite{10.5555/1942009}.
-In particular, Legendre polynomial based collocation belong to classes suitable for the Gaussian quadrature's accuracy~\cite[Theorem 10.1]{10.5555/1942009} and will be used in the remainder of this work.
+In a collocation approach, the problem is a dynamic optimization with polynomial representation of the state and control in each finite element~\cite{10.5555/1942009}.
+In particular, Legendre polynomial based collocation will be used in the remainder of this work.
 Under this design, truncation errors for solving the ODEs and fitting a polynomial over the collocation points' data are small~\cite{10.5555/1942009}.
-There are three families of Legendre-Gauss quadratures among which the Legendre-Gauss-Lobatto (LGL).
-For this work, the focus is on LGL as it contains both ends $t_0$ and $t_f$, but the presented approach generalizes beyond the choice of quadrature.

-A drawback in collocation methods, is that inequalities are usually only set at the collocation points, with no guarantee that the resulting polynomial or spline are continuously within the OCP boundaries.
-For this, we propose to tackle this by setting the solution as a spline and efficiently control the spline's coefficients.
-The safety envelope will be introduced as an approach to efficiently shape the trajectories.
+However, a drawback in collocation methods, is that inequalities are usually only set at the collocation points, with no guarantee that the resulting polynomial is continuously within the OCP boundaries.
+We propose to tackle this by setting the solution as a spline and efficiently shaping the trajectories through the spline's convex safety envelope.